 Ozone therapy and ozone oils were flourishing in the United States in the early to mid-1900s.
 Still, like many natural remedies of the time, its chemical competitors tried to discredit it.
 With the rise of antibiotics and new drug therapies, pharmaceutical salespeople pushed their drugs as the new way to treat diseases.

 Currently, ozone therapy is making a huge comeback.
-So much so that ozone is being used in over 20 countries in hospitals and clinics, and ozonated oils are being researched worldwide.
+So much so that ozone is now used in over 20 countries in hospitals and clinics, and ozonated oils are becoming a popular skincare treatment worldwide.

 Best Skin Benefits and Uses of High-Quality Ozonated Olive Oil

-Ozonated Olive Oil provides an assortment of natural health benefits; however, it is most frequently used for conditions of the skin; in the same manner, one would use a therapeutic salve or cream.
-When used as a massage balm, the ozonide acts as an antioxidant, which allows lactic acid and toxins to be freed from the skin’s pores.
+Ozonated Olive Oil provides an assortment of natural health benefits; however, it is most frequently used for skin conditions; in the same manner, one would use a therapeutic salve or cream.
+When used as a massage balm, the ozonide acts as an antioxidant, allowing lactic acid and toxins to be freed from the skin’s pores.
 More benefits include: